OpenBfS/UncertRadio/README.md

 - gcc-fortran (and corresponding gcc-toolchain)
 - lapack
 - gtk3
-- plplot ([see](https://plplot.sourceforge.net/documentation.php)), make sure the fortran bindings are included
+- plplot ([see](https://plplot.sourceforge.net/documentation.php)), make sure the fortran bindings are included and the cairo driver is installed

 To build the documentation, the following additional tools are required:
 - python3